saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

-Display the facts from the device:
-`salt dar01-dal05-lab03 junos.facts`

-Reload the facts dictionary from the device:
-`salt dar01-dal05-lab03 junos.facts_refresh`

-The following will give you all the functions available to you in the execution module that Salt provides you with:
-`salt dar01-dal05-lab03 junos`
+The Junos proxy minion also gathers some facts about the device by default.
+This facts are set as grains.
+To display the facts from the device, you can use `salt dar01-dal05-lab03 junos.facts`.
+These facts do no change that often, but in just in case , you can refresh them using `salt dar01-dal05-lab03 junos.facts_refresh`.

 <br>